Search by name, year or event

 King Henry IV ( 1399 - 1413 )

 1399 - Henry returns from exile in France to reclaim his estates seized by Richard II; he claims the throne and is crowned.
-Richard is deposed and later imprisoned in Pontefract Castle.
+His coronation was the first since the Norman Conquest in which the King's address was in English instead of Norman French.

-1400 - Death of the poet Geoffrey Chaucer.
+1400 - Death of the poet Geoffrey Chaucer leaving The Canterbury Tales unfinished.

 1401 - Owain Glyndwr leads Welsh revolt against English rule